NATIONAL WEATHER SERVICE FORECAST DISCUSSION

 .Discussion...

-some clouds still lingering over the Sierra and some high clouds
+the south-central Sierra and some thin high clouds through this

 &&